 - No timeframe for purchasing: You don’t need to purchase a third-party extended warranty at the same time you purchase your vehicle.
 You can wait until well after your new car warranty expires to avoid paying for unnecessary overlapping coverage.

 - More mechanic options: Some manufacturer warranties require that you get repairs done at specific dealerships, while an extended warranty will open up more service options in your area.

 - Plan flexibility: Each third-party provider offers a number of coverage options, so you can find one that’s best suited for your needs.

 - It’s generally cheaper: In most cases, extended warranties from third-party providers have less expensive premiums than manufacturer extended warranties.

 In order to help narrow down the best plan for your needs, our team reviewed a number of third-party providers and compiled a list of the most reputable extended car warranty companies.
 Two of our highest-rated providers are Endurance and CARCHEX.

 In our comprehensive review of extended warranty companies, Endurance came out on top.
 It offers six levels of coverage for up to 8 years or 200,000+ miles.
 Our price analysis found Endurance car warranty prices to be competitive, especially for older vehicles with high mileage.
 Deductibles typically range between $0 and $200.

 CARCHEX earned our vote for Best Service because it demonstrates an easy claims process, direct payments to repair facilities and prompt responses from customer service specialists.
-It also has over 20 years of experience in the industry and an A+ BBB rating and accreditation to boost its credibility.
+It also has over 20 years of experience in the industry and an A+ BBB rating, which demonstrates its credibility.

 This extended warranty company gives car owners the choice of five coverage levels ranging from basic powertrain to the CARCHEX Titanium plan, similar to bumper-to-bumper coverage.
 It also offers competitive pricing options through different providers, with deductible options between $0 and $200.